Universal Quantum Computation via Superposed Orders of Single-Qubit Gates: Background

-However, \textbf{gate-based} photonic quantum computing can be realized also by exploiting linear optical elements \cite{KniLafMil-01}.
+However, \textbf{gate-based} photonic quantum computing can also be realized by exploiting linear optical elements \cite{KniLafMil-01}.
 Specifically, quantum logic operations can be obtained probabilistically through linear optical elements, ancillary photons and post-selection based on the output of single-photon detectors \cite{BaoCheZha-07, ZeuShaTil-18, LiuWeiKwe-20, LiGuQin-21, LiuWei-23, PegHelLam-24}.
-In this context, particularly challenging is the realization of the logic gate $\mathtt{CNOT}$, whose scheme for optical implementation is represented in Figure~\ref{Fig:02} and can be summarized as follows.
-The two input photons (control qubit $Q_0$ and target qubit $Q_1$, respectively) and two additional ancilla photons ($a_0$,$a_1$) are combined through a linear optic network of Beam Splitters (BS) as pictorially represented in Figure~\ref{Fig:02a}.
+In this context, particularly challenging is the realization of the logic gate $\mathtt{CNOT}$, whose scheme for optical implementation is represented in Fig.~\ref{Fig:02} and can be summarized as follows.
+The two input photons (control qubit $Q_0$ and target qubit $Q_1$, respectively) and two additional ancilla photons ($a_0$,$a_1$) are combined through a linear optic network of Beam Splitters (BS) as pictorially represented in Fig.~\ref{Fig:02a}.
 If both the ancilla qubits are detected at the output of the optical network -- specifically, both the detectors signal a single photon detection -- then the target qubit has been successfully subjected to the $\mathtt{CNOT}$ logic operation.
-To better understand the nondeterministic nature of the optical implementation of the gate, we consider the well known Knill-Laflamme-Milburn (KLM) $\mathtt{CNOT}$ scheme \cite{KniLafMil-01}, represented in Figure~\ref{Fig:02b}.
+To better understand the nondeterministic nature of the optical implementation of the gate, we consider the well-known Knill-Laflamme-Milburn (KLM) $\mathtt{CNOT}$ scheme \cite{KniLafMil-01}, represented in Fig.~\ref{Fig:02b}.
 The basic unit of the scheme is a nonlinear sign-shift gate (NS) which given the input state $\ket{\mu}= a\ket{0}+b\ket{1}+c\ket{2}$ returns the output state $\ket{\mu'}= a\ket{0}+b\ket{1}-c\ket{2}$, where $\ket{0}$, $\ket{1}$ and $\ket{2}$ denote the vacuum state, single photon state and two-photon state, respectively.
-Consider the qubits encoded through spatial modes (path), the NS gate is obtained through three BS and two number resolving detectors.
-The NS gate successfully performs an heralded $\pi$ phase rotation, when exactly one photon is detected on one detector and no photons are detected at the other.
+Consider the qubits encoded through spatial modes (path), the NS gate is obtained through three BS and two number-resolving detectors.
+The NS gate successfully performs a heralded $\pi$ phase rotation, when exactly one photon is detected on one detector and no photons are detected at the other.
 This event occurs with probability $1/4$.
 The KLM $\mathtt{CNOT}$ gate is constructed from two NS gates, hence the $\mathtt{CNOT}$ success probability is $(1/4)^2=1/16$.
-We represent in Figure~\ref{Fig:02b} the KLM $\mathtt{CNOT}$ gate with two simplified NS gates, namely, the NS gates are implemented through one BS and one detector.
-The result is still an heralded sign shift, where the detection of one photon represents the herald event, however the success probability is slightly decreased (from 0.25 to 0.23) \cite{OkaObrHof-11}.
+We represent in Fig.~\ref{Fig:02b} the KLM $\mathtt{CNOT}$ gate with two simplified NS gates, namely, the NS gates are implemented through one BS and one detector.
+The result is still a heralded sign shift, where the detection of one photon represents the herald event, however, the success probability is slightly decreased (from 0.25 to 0.23) \cite{OkaObrHof-11}.

 For overcoming the nondeterministic nature of \textit{gate-based} schemes, the so-called \textbf{cluster-state-based} photonic quantum computing has been developed \cite{SluPry-19}.
 The key idea is that, in the absence of deterministic two-photon operations, an initial cluster state can be built up offline using non-deterministic interactions.
 Successively, the computation progresses by manipulating the cluster state via deterministic single-qubit operations through optical elements \cite{SluPry-19}.